YunfengRuan/PRS_methods/README.md

 Note: All the following script are using 1000 Genome downloaded from https://ctg.cncr.nl/software/magma as LD preference data
-Scroll down; the download links are at the end of the page.
+_Scroll down, the download links are at the end of the page._

 All the script are used for "qsub -v ...script.sh " command.
+I still keep the paths of my server in the scripts.
 Please adjust accordingly if you run it on interactive sessions or locally.

 ## PRSice.pt.sh